KHard2Bme/Python-Project-Template/Quant_README.md

-- For the year 2021, there was a total of 10,383 reviews placed which is 23% of all the negative sentiments.
+- For the year 2021, there is a total of 10,383 reviews placed which is 23% of all the negative sentiments.
 - Out of the 10,383 negative reviews 4,244(41%) of them are from the author app version 4.73.0.3, and 9(9%) are from version 3.9.4.0.

-### Question 8:  Based off the findings from the year distribution by ratings chart, We see that in rating number 1 there is a large percent of reviews from year 2021 than any other year.
+### Question 8:  Based off the findings from the year distribution by ratings chart, we see that in rating number 1 there is a large percent of reviews from year 2021 than any other year.
 How many reviews make up the positive, negative and neutral sentiments?
 How many negative reviews are from author app versions 4.73.0.3 and 3.9.4.0?

 ![H](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/a29e9315-e1a2-435e-bdef-5049d0b6f5b1)